raspberrypilearning/flatgame-for-mentors/en/step_4.md

 --- task ---
 Help creators to take photos of thier designs with tablet or phone.
 If you have a webcam this could work too - and might be easier to get the images in the advice.

-Make sure there are no identifyable feature in the photos - such as photos of creators.
+Make sure there are no identifiable feature in the photos - such as photos of creators.
 --- /task ---

 --- task ---